dodomorandi/gossamer/README.md

 # Gossamer bioinformatics suite

+## Fork notice
+This fork have been created in order to make `xenome classify` work.

 ## Prerequisites

 This has been built on a fresh install of Ubuntu 16 using only the following